Center for the Advancement of Well-Being

 Program Tuition: $12,750

-LCOWB tuition is aligned with other ICF Level 2 university-based coaching programs, which typically range from $11,000 to $16,000, and reflects the program's practical application, ROI, faculty expertise, and comprehensive Level 2 credentialing pathway.
+IGNITE: Professional Coaching Certification is aligned with other ICF Level 2 university-based coaching programs, which typically range from $11,000 to $16,000, and reflects the program's practical application, ROI, faculty expertise, and comprehensive Level 2 credentialing pathway.

 Apply Now for an Upcoming Cohort: Fall 2026 or Spring 2027

-How LCOWB Compares to other Coaching Programs
+How IGNITE: Professional Coaching Certification Compares to Other Coaching Programs

 People researching a coaching certificate often compare coach training schools, university programs, and coaching-focused degree options.
 This page summarizes common comparisons—including ICF Level 2 pathways—and highlights what to look for if you want a university-based program with credible, workplace-ready outcomes.
 Use it to quickly identify which type of program fits your goals, timeline, and budget.